Kiev Monastery of the Caves

 Monks began to gather around Rev. Antony and a cave settlement quickly emerged on the mountain.
 Nowadays these are the Far Caves.
 Very soon Rev. Antony left the brethren and moved to another mountain, where one more underground labyrinth appeared.
 Nowadays it is called the Near Caves.

 In 1062, the monks built a church and a monastery.
-Since that time, the monks’ abode being terrestrial and the cave served as a cemetery.
+Since that time, the monks’ abode living in the underground and the cave served as a cemetery.
 Though some ascetics devotees stayed to live there.
+Those hermits and monks devoted their whole lives to prayers.
+They deliberately enclosed themselves in the damp walls of cave passages in the complete darkness.
+Through the small holes that had remained in the walls they got water and some simple food.

 With centuries numeral cathedrals and churches, houses and gardens appeared around the caves.
 The independence of the monastery from the Prince’s power (unlike the other monasteries) contributed to the fact that at the end of the XI century it became not only the most authoritative, large and rich monastic community in Kievan Rus but also an outstanding cultural center.
 Here were created records and lives, icons and works of spiritual music.